theldoria/theldoria.github.io/source/_posts/2013-06-25-post-with-octopress.markdown

 One can also create pages:
     $ rake new_page["page title"]
     # creates /source/page-title/index.markdown

     $ rake new_page[xyz/page.html]
     # creates /source/xyz/page.html

 But I am not shure, how those pages my be accessible.
-Possibly one is expected to add an linkt to them somewhere.
+Possibly one is expected to add an link to them somewhere.

+## Preview

+Changes can be inspected before deplying with:
+    $ rake generate
+    $ rake watch    # Watches source/ and sass/ for changes and regenerates
+    $ rake preview  # Watches, and mounts a webserver

+Visit webserver at [http://localhost:4000](http://localhost:4000) to see changes.

 ## Deploying